RECENT POST

 })

-We’ll display the date, minimum temperate and maximum temperate, but you can also display other weather parameters supported by weatherstack, such as humidity, description, etc.
+We’ll display the date, minimum and maximum temperate, but you can also display other weather parameters supported by weatherstack, such as humidity, description, etc.

 Here is the complete HTML, CSS, and JS code: